aidadatahub/aidadatahub.github.io/preview/data/index.md

 researchers process the access requests, for final decision by the researcher.

-If approved, the recipient signs a Data Sharing Agreement ([DSA](/sharing/templates)) with the researcher if needed, and AIDA Data Hub helps effect the data transfer.
+If approved, the recipient signs a Data Sharing Agreement ([DSA](/sharing/templates)) with the researcher (if needed), and AIDA Data Hub helps effect the data transfer.

-Researchers can also delegate the decision making and DSA process (if any) to AIDA Data Hub, using a Data Transfer Agreement ([DTA](/sharing/templates)).
+Researchers can also delegate the decision making and DSA process (if any) to AIDA Data Hub under a Data Transfer Agreement ([DTA](/sharing/templates)).

 Please refer to each dataset landing page for terms of use and instructions for access.